-Firewall Mod le Security Context
+Firewall Mode Security Context

 Multiple

 Command Mode Routed Transparent Single Context System

 webvpn configuration • •

-A profile is a group of configuration parameters that the AnyConnect client uses to configure the connection entries that appear in the user interface, including the names and addresses of host computers.
-You can create and save profiles using the client user interface.
+A CVC profile is a group of configuration parameters that the CVC uses to configure the connection entries that appear in the CVC user interface, including the names and addresses of host computers.
+You can create and save profiles using the CVC user interface.

 You can also edit this file with a text editor and set advanced parameters that are not available through the user interface.
-The client installation contains one profile template (AnyConnectProfile.tmpl) that you can edit and use as a basis to create other profile files.
-For more information about editing profiles, see the Cisco AnyConnect VPN Client Administrator Guide.
+The CVC installation contains one profile template (cvcprofile.xml) that you can edit and use as a basis to create other profile files.
+For more information about editing CVC profiles, see the Cisco AnyConnect VPN Client Administrator Guide.

-After you create a new profile and upload it to flash memory, identify the XML file to the security appliance as a profile using the svc profiles command in webvpn configuration mode.
+After you create a new CVC profile and upload it to flash memory, identify the XML file to the security appliance as a profile using the svc profiles command in webvpn configuration mode.
 The command loads the files in cache memory on the security appliance.
 Then you can specify the profile for a group or user with the svc profiles command from group policy webvpn configuration or username attributes configuration mode.

-In the following example, the user previously created two new profile files (sales\hosts.xml and engineering hosts.xml) from the AnyConnectProfile.tmpl file provided in the client installation and uploaded them to flash memory of the security appliance.
+In the following example, the user previously created two new profile files (sales\hosts.xml and engineering\hosts.xml) from the cvcprofile.xml file provided in the CVC installation and uploaded them to flash memory of the security appliance.

-Now the user identifies these files to the security appliance as AnyConnect profiles, specifying the names sales and engineering:
+Now the user identifies these files to the security appliance as CVC profiles, specifying the names sales and engineering:

-''' asa1(config-webvpn) # svc profiles sales disk0:sales_hosts.xml asa1(config-webvpn) # svc profiles engineering disk0:engineering_hosts.xml '''
+''' asa1(config-webvpn)# svc profiles sales disk0:sales_hosts.xml asa1(config-webvpn)# svc profiles engineering disk0:engineering_hosts.xml '''